-The poetry writing workshops are at the heart of the Getaway.
-Experienced poets are invited to work with our Special Guests, Stephen Dunn and Tony Hoagland.
+The poetry workshops are at the heart of the Winter Getaway.
+Experienced poets taking Advanced Poetry are invited to work with Tony Hoagland during one of their three feedback sessions.

 “In the ten years I have been attending the Getaway, I have grown in both confidence and competence as a poet.
 This wouldn’t have happened without encouragement to take risks coupled with support.
 Thank you.”